 by US-CERT, and mentions the problems

 that use of CME's common identifiers will solve.
+The release also includes

 a quote from Jimmy Kuo, research fellow for McAfee's Anti-Virus and Vulnerability